enso-org/enso/doc/haskell-style-guide.md

 - When designing a module that exports a type, the module should be named after that type.
 If it exports multiple types, there should be a primary type, or the other types should be factored out into their own modules.
 - We import modules as their name.
-If you have a module `Luna.Space.MyType`, we import it qualified as `MyType`.
+If you have a module `Enso.Space.MyType`, we import it qualified as `MyType`.
 - Functions should be named with the assumption of being used qualified.
 This means that we rarely refer to the module name in the function name (e.g.
   `State.run` rather than `State.runState`).

 ### Data Declarations
-When declaring data types in the Luna codebases, please make sure to keep the following rules of thumb in mind:
+When declaring data types in the Enso codebases, please make sure to keep the following rules of thumb in mind:

 - For single-constructor types: